Chesney Hawkes

-Chesney Lee Hawkes (born 22 September 1971) is an English pop singer and occasional actor.
+Chesney Lee Hawkes (born 22 September 1971) is an English singer and occasional actor.
 He started his career at the age of 19 when he appeared in the film Buddy's Song, which featured his best-known single "The One and Only", which topped the UK Singles Chart for five weeks and reached the top 10 in the United States.
+It also was featured in the 1991 film Doc Hollywood and the 2009 movie Moon.
 Follow-up single "I'm a Man Not a Boy" peaked at 27 in the UK, with subsequent singles including "What's Wrong with This Picture?", "Stay Away Baby Jane" (a collaboration with Adam Schlesinger of Fountains of Wayne) and "Another Fine Mess" also charting in the top 100.

-Aside from music, he appeared on Channel 4's The Games in 2005, winning a Bronze Medal.
+Aside from music, Hawkes appeared on Channel 4's The Games in 2005, winning a Bronze Medal.
 Hawkes appeared on the shows Hit Me Baby One More Time, Let's Dance for Comic Relief, and Sing If You Can.
-Hawkes also appeared in the musical Can't Smile Without You, as the role of Tony Lowiman.
+Hawkes also appeared in the musical Can't Smile Without You in the role of Tony Lowiman.

-Life and career
+Early life

 Hawkes was born in Windsor, Berkshire.
 He was named after the singer and comedian Chesney Allen.
-His father is singer and bassist Len 'Chip' Hawkes of the 1960s band the Tremeloes.
+His father is singer and bassist Chip Hawkes of the 1960s band the Tremeloes.
 His mother is former actress/game-show hostess Carol Dilworth, who appeared in an episode of the 1960s version of Randall and Hopkirk (Deceased) called "For the Girl Who Has Everything", as well as the 1969 horror film The Haunted House of Horror.
 Keely Hawkes, his sister, was the lead singer of 1990s band Transister, and is currently a songwriter based in Los Angeles.
 He attended Charters School in Sunningdale.
 Jodie Hawkes, his brother, played drums in Chesney's band and is currently in The Tremeloes.